-The Director of Finance shall submit a signed quarterly investment report that summarizes current market conditions, economic developments and anticipated investment conditions.
+The Director of Finance shall submit to the City Manager and City Council a signed quarterly investment report that summarizes current market conditions, economic developments and anticipated investment conditions.
 The report shall summarize investment strategies employed in the most recent quarter, and describe the portfolio in terms of investment securities, maturities, risk characteristics, current credit rating, and shall explain the total investment return for the quarter.